Aebleskiver or Danish pancakes

 - 2 tablespoons of butter melted, plus more for cooking

-- For filling use; jam bananas, chocolate, apple, apple sauce, pineapple, blueberries, raspberries… o well, anything…
+- jam, bananas, chocolate, apple, apple sauce, pineapple, blueberries, raspberries… o well, anything… bananas, chocolate, apple, apple sauce, pineapple, blueberries, raspberries… o well, anything…

 - Maple syrup and/or powdered sugar for serving